Quebec Bridge: First design and collapse of 29 August 1907

 (d) This design was examined and officially approved by Mr. Theodore Cooper, consulting engineer of the Quebec Bridge and Railway Company.

 (e) The failure cannot be attributed directly to any cause other than errors in judgment on the part of these two engineers.

 Cooper escaped penal sanction.
 It is presumed that Szlapka escaped as well.
 The Commissioners also found that:

 (k) The failure on the part of the Quebec Bridge and Railway Company to appoint an experienced bridge engineer to the position of chief engineer was a mistake.
 This resulted in a loose and inefficient supervision of all parts of the work on the part of the Quebec Bridge and Railway Company.

 The abortive construction of the Quebec Bridge spanned the careers of two Ministers of Railways and Canals, and one temporary replacement, who was on the job for five months immediately preceding the disaster.
-A popular myth is that the iron and steel from the collapsed bridge, which could not be reused for construction, was used to forge the early Iron Rings worn by graduates of Canadian engineering schools starting in 1925.
+A popular myth is that the iron and the steel from the collapsed bridge, which could not be reused for construction, was used to forge the early Iron Rings that started to be worn by graduates of Canadian engineering schools in 1925.

-Second design and collapse of September 11, 1916
+Second design and collapse of 11 September 1916

 After a Royal Commission of Inquiry into the collapse, construction started on a second bridge.
 Three engineers were appointed: H. E. Vautelet, a former engineer for the Canadian Pacific Railways, Maurice FitzMaurice from Britain, who worked on the construction of the Forth Bridge, and Ralph Modjeski from Chicago, Illinois.
 Vautelet was President and Chief Engineer.
-The new design was again for a bridge with a single long cantilever span, but with a more massive structure.
+The new design was again for a bridge with a single long compound cantilever span but with a more massive structure.

-On September 11, 1916, when the central span was being raised into position, it fell into the river, killing 13 workers.
-The chief engineer was made aware of the problem six weeks before the collapse.
+On 11 September 1916, when the central span was being raised into position, it fell into the river, killing 13 workers.
+The chief engineer had been made aware of the problem six weeks before the collapse.
 The chief engineer had been alerted to a problem by Frants Lichtenberg, the engineer responsible for the construction of the centre section.
 Lichtenberg was also working as an inspector for the federal government of Canada at the time.
-Fears of German sabotage were reported, because the Great War had begun, but it became apparent that the central span had collapsed due to the failure of a casting in the erection equipment.
+Fears of German sabotage were reported because the Great War had begun, but it became apparent that the central span had collapsed because of the failure of a casting in the erection equipment.

-Re-construction began almost immediately after the accident, and the government granted special permission for the bridge builders to acquire the needed steel.
-It was in high demand because of the War effort.
-The fallen central span still lies at the bottom of the river.
+Re-construction began almost immediately after the accident, and the government granted special permission for the bridge builders to acquire the needed steel, which was in high demand because of the War effort.
 After the bridge was completed in 1917, special passes were required for those wanting to cross the bridge.
 Armed soldiers, and later Dominion Police, guarded the structure and checked passes until the end of the War.